midilab/uClock/README.md

   Serial.write(byte2);
 }

-// The callback function wich will be called by uClock each Pulse of 16PPQN clock resolution.
+// The callback function called by uClock each Pulse of 16PPQN clock resolution.
 Each call represents exactly one step. void onStepCallback(uint32_t tick)
 {
   uint16_t step;